Category Archives: Literature

 Going Out

-As she hummed, she could feel him steal up behind her, she varied her tone, using short musical scales, make him feel sneakier.
+As she hummed, she could feel him steal up behind her; she varied her tone, using short musical scales, to make him feel sneakier.

-He stood, and let his hand slowly slip over her side as he reached into her top and quickly undid the fastenings, and removed it.
+He stood and let his hand slowly slip over her side as he reached into her top, quickly undid the fastenings, and removed it.

 She was now bare… nothing but the rubber soles touching the floor of the garage.